openmina/openmina/status.md

   - [x] Handling epoch changes - starting new evaluation as soon as new epoch data is available
   - [ ] Retention logic - cleanup slot data that is in the past based on current global slot (Slight node impact - the won slot map grows indefinitely)
 - [ ] Testing
-  - [ ] Correctness test - Selecting the correct ledgers
+  - [ ] Correctness test - selecting the correct ledgers
     - [x] (Edge case) In genesis epoch
     - [ ] In other (higher) epochs
   - [x] Correctness test - Computation output comparison with mina cli